On the Rankin-Selberg problem in families: Introduction

-The set of all modular forms of fixed weight $k$ is a vector space; we denote it by $M_{k}.$ And we denote by $C_{k}$ the set of all modular forms in $M_{k}$ which have a zero constant term.
-Let $T_{n}$ be the $n$th Hecke operator on $C_{k},$ which means
+The set of all modular forms of a fixed weight $k$ forms a vector space, and we denote it by $M_{k}.$ Furthermore, we focus on a subspace of this space, denoted by $C_{k}$, which comprises of all modular forms of a weight $k$ that have a zero constant term.
+Let us consider the $n$th Hecke operator, denoted by $T_{n}$, which is defined as

 for all $f \in C_{k}.$